Lenny Williams

 Leonard Charles Williams (born February 16, 1945) is an American singer-songwriter and musician, best known as the lead vocalist for the soul/funk group Tower of Power in the early 1970s.
 As a solo artist, Williams made several hit recordings, including 1978's "Cause I Love You" and 1977's "Choosing You".

 Early life and career

-Williams was born in Little Rock, Arkansas, and moved to Oakland, California, before the age of 1.
+Williams was born in Little Rock, Arkansas, and moved to Oakland, California, at an early age.
 Learning to play the trumpet in elementary school fueled his interest in music; his skills as a vocalist were first nurtured by singing in gospel choirs and groups around the Bay Area.
 He worked with several notable artists, such as Sly Stone, Andraé Crouch, Billy Preston and members of the Hawkins family, Edwin, Walter and Tramaine.

 Professional recordings

 After winning several local talent contests, Williams signed his first recording contract with Fantasy Records.
 He cut two singles for the label, including "Lisa's Gone" and "Feelin Blue", written by John Fogerty of Creedence Clearwater Revival.
 In 1972, Williams joined the emerging funk band Tower of Power.
 A string of hits followed, including "So Very Hard to Go", "What Is Hip", "Don't Change Horses (In The Middle of the Stream)" and "Willing To Learn".
 During his two years with the group, Williams participated in three albums: Back To Oakland, Urban Renewal and the gold LP Tower of Power.
 Williams and Tower of Power toured throughout the United States, Europe and Asia.